 Some microphone systems take bass attenuation to the extreme, making speakers with particularly low voices sound “off”, but that’s not the case with the Elite 85t.
-My voice is transmitted accurately, and it does a fairly good job of rejecting distracting sounds as you can hear in the microphone sample below.

-Jabra Elite 85t microphone demo:
+Jabra Elite 85t microphone demo (Ideal):

-Jabra Elite 85t vs. Jabra Elite 75t: which is better?
+Jabra Elite 85t Vs Jabra Elite 75t: Which is better?

 Should you buy the Jabra Elite 85t?

+Jabra expanded the Elite 85t’s color options and added Gold/Beige, Copper/Black, Black and Grey, in addition to the existing Titanium Black option.
 Be sure to research the best headphone seller for you before buying, because some vendors have great warranty coverage while others leave plenty to be desired.
 It takes just a few moments, and many retailers even have a live chat that you can use to contact customer service about further inquiries.
 We recommend a little reading for the full rundown on where to buy headphones.